bevy_ecs::system

 §Implementing

 Each built-in command is implemented as a separate method, e.g. Commands::spawn.
-In addition to the pre-defined command methods, you can add commands with any arbitrary behavior using Commands::add, which accepts any type implementing Command.
+In addition to the pre-defined command methods, you can add commands with any arbitrary behavior using Commands::queue, which accepts any type implementing Command.

 Since closures and other functions implement this trait automatically, this allows one-shot, anonymous custom commands.